prollylole/ForestGuard/README.md

-Here’s a full `README.md` you can paste straight in, with added sections for:

 * making the app easy to run on your machine, and
 * editing `~/.bashrc` so ROS + the workspace + Ignition paths are always sourced.